lsst-it/ittn-012/index.rst

 ============

-The cluster in which you are going to deploy the Graylog instance, has to be already configured with an orchestrator, persistent volume manager, ingress controller and load balancer.
+The cluster in which you are going to deploy the Graylog instance, has to be already configured with an orchestrator, persistent volume manager, ingress controller, and a load balancer.
 In this particular deployment, we are using:

 - RKE v1.0.4